raamana/hiwenet/README.md

 ```

-A longer version of this example with full details and concrete details is available [here](docs/example_thickness_hiwenet.py).
+A longer version of this example with concrete details is available [here](docs/example_thickness_hiwenet.py).

 ## Citation